epfl-lasa/kuka-lpvds-tasks/README.md

 - Task 1: Inspection Line
 Add Gif of Autonomous Execution and Perturbations..

-- Task 2: Production Line
+- Task 2: Branding Line
-- Task 3: Shelf-Arranging (top and bottom)
+- Task 3: Shelf-Arranging (top only - for now)

 ### Dependencies
 To run this package you must install the following dependencies: